YoungNyamkondiwa/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 3. If the path be beautiful, let us not ask where it leads. script that counts the number of directories in the PATH.        echo $PATH | tr ":" "\n" | wc -l.
 4. Global variables  script that lists environment variables.    printenv.
 5. Local variables  script that lists all local variables and environment variables, and functions.      set.
+6. Local variable   script that creates a new local variable.
+BEST=School